Riitta Salin

 Riitta Liisa Salin (née Hagman, born 16 October 1950) is a retired Finnish sprinter who specialized in the 400 metres.

 She won the gold medal in 1974 European Athletics Championships with a new world record time 50.14, which remains the Finnish record.
 At the 1976 Summer Olympics Salin finished seventh.

-Riitta Salin is the sister of former ice hockey player Matti Hagman.
+Her brother is former ice hockey player Matti Hagman.